Parents' Saturdays during Easter Lent. Saturdays of Great Lent. Dmitrievskaya Parents' Saturday

 Actually in Orthodox calendar we can find not one, but as many as 8 memorial days.
 Each of them has its own name and features, which are described in detail below.

-2. During Great Lent, three parental Saturdays fall at once - on the 2nd, 3rd and 4th weeks (i.e. March 23, 30 and April 6).
+2. During Lent, there are three parental Saturdays at once - in the 2nd, 3rd and 4th weeks (i.e. March 23, 30 and April 6).

 6. Then they salute all the fallen soldiers for the Tsar and the Fatherland on September 11th.

-What is Parental Saturday
+What is it - parents' Saturday

 It is also interesting to understand what parental Saturday is - after all, in fact, the memorial day can fall on other days of the week (although in most cases it is the 6th day).

-Special Days of Remembrance
+Special days of remembrance

 • 2, 3 and 4 parental Saturdays of Great Lent.

-Private parenting days
+Private parent days

 • Russian;